Dark Stars and Gravitational Waves: Topical Review

 \subsection{Bayesian inferences for gravitational wave data analysis}

-The matched filtering method can be adopted for the low-latency search for the GW event candidates by setting an SNR threshold, say SNR $\ge 10$.
+To avoid discussing the detection problem, the matched filtering method can be adopted for the low-latency search for the GW event candidates by setting an SNR threshold, say SNR $\ge 10$.
 Once a GW event candidate is found, the next step is to perform parameter estimation for the source properties by scanning the likelihood function based on MCMC or nested sampling with the help of matched filtering.

 The parameter estimation can help us understand the parameter space's credible region.
-In gravitational wave astronomy, there are many open-source toolkits for parameter estimation, e.g., LALSuite\cite{LALsuite}, PyCBC Inference \cite{PyCBC}, and BILBY\cite{Ashton:2018jfp}.
+In GW astronomy, there are many open-source toolkits for parameter estimation, e.g., {LALInference\cite{swiglal}, PyCBC Inference \cite{Biwer:2018osg},} and BILBY\cite{Ashton:2018jfp}.
 In this paper, we choose the PyCBC as the main toolkit.
-The PyCBC is based on a Python code environment for parameter estimation for compact binary coalescence (CBC) signals; there uses Bayesian inference to infer the properties of the source.
-Given the observed data $\vec{d}(t)$, the Bayes's theorem state that
+The PyCBC is based on a Python code environment for parameter estimation for compact binary coalescence (CBC) signals; it uses Bayesian inference to infer the properties of the source. {Given the observed data $\bm{d}(t)$ under the hypothesis $H$, the Bayes's theorem \eqref{Bayes_1} can be read as}